mexem-review

 Bottom line

-On the plus side, MEXEM has low stock and ETF fees, a vast range of available markets and products, and diverse research tools.
+On the positive side, MEXEM offers low fees on stock and ETF trading, access to a broad selection of global markets and instruments, and a strong set of research and analytical tools.

 MEXEM review